pmccarthy/architecture/docs/design/architectural-overview-v1.md

 The data plane components sit in the request flow and are responsible for enforcing configuration defined by policy and providing service protection capabilities based on configuration managed and created by the control plane.

 #### [Limitador](https://github.com/Kuadrant/limitador)
 * Complies with the with Envoy rate limiting API to provide rate limiting to the gateway.
+Consumes limits from a configmap created based on the RateLimitPolicy API.

 #### [Authorino](https://github.com/Kuadrant/authorino)
 * Complies with the Envoy external auth API to provide auth integration to the gateway.
 It provides both Authn and Authz.
+Consumes AuthConfigs created by the kuadrant operator based on the defined `AuthPolicy` API.

 #### [WASM Shim](https://github.com/Kuadrant/wasm-shim)
 * Uses the [Proxy WASM ABI Spec](https://github.com/proxy-wasm/spec) to integrate with Envoy and provide filtering and connectivity to Limitador for request time enforcement of and rate limiting.